Netflix/lemur/docs/administration.rst

 .. data:: LDAP_CACERT_FILE
     :noindex:

         Specify a Certificate Authority file containing PEM encoded trusted issuer certificates.
-This can be used if your LDAP server is using certificates issued by a private CA. (ie Microsoft)
+This can be used if your LDAP server is using certificates issued by a private CA.

         ::